-The rest of the RBSPICE Level 0 data product production is more thoroughly described in the online version of the RBSPICE Data Handbook (Manweiler, 2019).
+The rest of the RBSPICE Level 0 data product production is thoroughly described in the online version of the RBSPICE Data Handbook (Manweiler, 2019).

 Level 1 Processing Algorithms

-Level 1 processing is done by converting Level 0 count data into Level 1 rate data as a series of algorithmic steps for which the critical component is the calculation of the Rate-in versus the Rate-out ( (Rin vs Rout) algorithm.
-Table 2 presents the values used in the subsequent formula:
+Level 1 processing is done by converting Level 0 count data into Level 1 rate data as a series of algorithmic steps for which the critical component is the calculation of the Rate-in versus the Rate-out (Rinvs Rout) algorithm.
+This is necessary since the instrument electronics has a maximum clock cycle limiting the highest rates observable due to multiple particle events occurring at the same time.
+Table 4 presents the fields and their definitions, type, and default values that are used in the subsequent Rinvs Routformula:

-Table 2 Rin vs Rout variable names, descriptions, variable type, and encoded values.
+Table 4 Rinvs RoutRin vs Rout variable names, descriptions, variable type, and encoded values.